AmericanAirlines/AA-Mock-Engine/README.md

 *Note*: if you plan to make changes to the backend, fork this repo before deploying to Heroku!

+#### mLab MongoDB Add-On
+If you would like to edit/modify data in your mLab MongoDB instance, navigate to your project's dashboard and click the "mLab MongoDB" link.
+From their website, you can view collections, search for documents, and add/edit documents.

+If you'd like to connect to your DB with a Mongo Client (Like [Robo 3T](https://robomongo.org)), navigate to your Heroku instance's settings tab, click "Reveal Config Vars" and then grab your credentials and config values from the URL with the following format: `mongodb://[User]:[Pass]@[Hostname]:[Port]/[DB Name]`.

 ## Running Locally
 ### Dependencies
 1. Run `npm install` to download all project devDependencies.